 J.D.
 Power estimates that consumers trade in around 10 million used cars into franchised dealerships each year, and from 2010 to 2014, 13.2 percent of those cars had a recall.
 But in 2014, 44 percent of that group had a recall for which parts were not yet available.
 If a ban were in effect, that would mean that nearly 750,000 cars in 2014 would have likely faced lower trade-in values from franchised auto dealers, J.D.
 Power said.

 Still, Gillan doesn’t think consumers should have to bear the risk associated with unfixed recalls.

 “That should be a burden that’s shouldered by the industry and not consumers,” she said.
 “You’re asking consumers to accept that situation by putting their lives in danger, and I find that unacceptable.
 If the part’s not available, sit down and figure out how to get that part available.”

 At the other end of the spectrum are recalls for which a solution is already on hand.
-Both Banks and Allen said the vast majority of dealers fix them.
+Both Banks and Allen said the vast majority of businesses fix them.

-Meanwhile, "some used-car dealers have taken steps to voluntarily agree to only sell used cars with no open recalls," Sen. Blumenthal's office said in an email, adding that the senator plans to reintroduce his bill in 2017.
-"We must help level the playing field for these dealers that want to do the right thing."
+Meanwhile, “some used-car businesses have taken steps to voluntarily agree to only sell used cars with no open recalls,” Blumenthal’s office said in an email, adding that the senator plans to reintroduce his bill in 2017.
+[Editor’s note: The bill was reintroduced in October 2017 and was referred to the Committee on Commerce, Science, and Transportation.]
+“We must help level the playing field for these dealers that want to do the right thing.”